Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Artemis.md

 |       1        |      3       |  Instant  |    -     | 40 Meters |     |

 Enchant a projectile to deal bonus damage.
-Your next projectile becomes an enchanted magic missile that never misses.
+Your next projectile becomes an enchanted magic missile that never misses and cannot be blocked.
 Deals bonus <mark style="background: #930000A6;">1d6</mark> [[Combat Mechanics#Magic Damage |magic damage]], and ***Marks*** the target
 (Uses ammunition)